Medi-Cal Overview

 Share of Cost Determination

 After the CSRA (Community or at home spouse asset allocation) and the MMMNA (Minimum Monthly Maintenance Needs Allowance, or, amount of income spouse in facility is allowed to keep) has been established, Medi-Cal then calculates the applicants “Share of Cost”.
-The community spouse is allowed to keep the first $3,715.50 per month as the MMMNA for the year 2023 (this amount is adjusted annually and can be increased by filing a 3100 petition in Court).
-Once the applicant has qualified for Medi-Cal benefits, the community spouse is no longer required to pay nursing home expenses in excess of the applicant“Share of Cost”.
+The community spouse is allowed to keep the first $3,948.00 per month as the MMMNA for the year 2025 (this amount is adjusted annually and can be increased by filing a 3100 petition in Court).
+Once the applicant has qualified for Medi-Cal benefits, the community spouse is no longer required to pay nursing home expenses in excess of the applicant’s “Share of Cost” or in excess of what the Court allows the at-home spouse to keep of the couple’s income.

 Spousal Support Order & Fair Hearing

 A Spousal Support order for more income and/or assets can be produced by a Superior Court.
-For Medi-Cal planning purposes, it is used to increase the MMMNA above the federal guidelines.
+For Medi-Cal planning purposes, it is used to increase the MMMNA above the federal guidelines (see discussion above).

 Name On the Check Rule